mezzio/mezzio-hal/docs/book/resource-generator.md

       that maps to the resource identifier)
     - array `$routeParams = []` (associative array of additional routing parameters to substitute when generating the URI)
+    - array `$identifiersToPlacholdersMapping = []` (associative array mapping resource properties to route parameters, for use when generating the URI; available since 1.4.0)
 - `Mezzio\Hal\Metadata\UrlBasedCollectionMetadata`:
     - string `$class`
     - string `$collectionRelation`